 How you'll learn

-The course is a mixture of theory and practice, because to be an effective entrepreneur you need knowledge and application.
-You will complete a research project (dissertation) and in doing so have the opportunity to explore in-depth a concept, market or idea that you are particularly interested in.
-You will be exposed to the skills and knowledge needed for entrepreneurship with guided individual and group projects, and through the analysis of real case studies.
-Innovatively, you will also have the opportunity to learn through your own actions on self-directed negotiated projects such as venture creation and consultancy activities.
+The course is a mixture of theory and practice because to be an effective entrepreneur or intrapreneur you need to apply contextualised solutions.
+The course aims to offer you the opportunity to undertake a live entrepreneurial project2 and in doing so, gain transferable skills to boost your employability prospects.
+We aim to expose you to the skills and entrepreneurial capabilities needed for future employment with guided individual and group projects, and through the analysis of real entrepreneurial cases.
+Innovatively, you can expect to have the chance to learn through your own actions on self-directed negotiated projects such as venture creation and consultancy activities2.

 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

 In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2023/2024 academic year to be delivered in a variety of forms.
 The form of delivery will be determined in accordance with Government and Public Health guidance.
 Whether on campus or online, our key priority is staff and student safety.

 This course will be assessed using a variety of methods which will vary depending upon the module.